 Dentures vs. Teeth in a Day Implants – Which Is Better?

 About 40 million Americans do not have any teeth.
-If you are missing all your teeth, need to have your remaining teeth removed, or have ongoing problems with them, you might be interested in understanding your options.
-A traditional denture, a removable implant overdenture, or Teeth in a Day are ways to replace a full arch of teeth.
+If you are missing all your teeth, need to have your remaining teeth removed, or have ongoing problems with them, you might be interested in understanding your teeth replacement options.
+A traditional denture, a removable implant overdenture, or Teeth in a Day are ways to replace a full arch of teeth, and the latter options are available at Central Florida Oral, Facial and Periodontal Surgery.
 How can you decide which option is right for you?